ewweberlin/QuickSwitch/README.md

-# ewwe.task-switch — macOS-style task switcher for Omarchy/Hyprland
+# QuickSwitch — macOS-style task switcher for Omarchy/Hyprland

 A window/task switcher in the style of the macOS app switcher, built as an [Omarchy](https://omarchy.org/) shell plugin (QML hosted by the long-running